carnegielibrary/summer-reading-data/README.md

 - zip - The ZIP code the reader lives in.
 ZIP codes with fewer than 50 books logged were omitted from the list (as well as any invalid ZIP codes.)
 - books - The number of books logged.

+### total-by-age-group.csv

+The total number of items logged aggregated by age group (child, teen, adult.)

+- age_group - Child, Teen, or Adult.
+- books - The number of books logged.

 ## What other resources are available?

 Besides the experimental summer reading data in this repository, there are a number of datasets and tools that might be useful during this hack night.